 Certifications that require recertification are not versioned because they may cover multiple technologies.

-- Will getting certified help with my matriculation?
+- Will getting certified help towards university entry?

 Students can now get college credit by earning a Microsoft Certification.
-The American Council on Education (ACE) has recommended college credit for several Microsoft Certifications.
+The American Council on Education (ACE) has recommended university credit for several Microsoft Certifications.